kedacore/keda-docs/content/scalers/redis-lists.md

 The `enableTLS` parameter if set to true allow a connection to a redis queue using tls, the default value for this parameter is false.

-The `databaseIndex` parameter let the suer select the redis database to use.
-If not specified the default value is 0
+The `databaseIndex` parameter let the user select the redis database to use.
+If not specified, the default value is 0

 ### Authentication Parameters